ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

 ??? info "Testing"

-    A simple way to validate that the Docker group has access to the X11 server is to run a container with a GUI program like `xclock` or `xeyes`.
-Alternatively, you can also install these programs in the Ultralytics Docker container to test the access to the X11 server of your GNU-Linux Display Server.
+    A simple way to validate that the Docker group has access to the X11 server is to run a container with a GUI program like [`xclock`](https://www.x.org/archive/X11R6.8.1/doc/xclock.1.html) or [`xeyes`](https://www.x.org/releases/X11R7.5/doc/man/man1/xeyes.1.html).
+Alternatively, you can also install these programs in the Ultralytics Docker container to test the access to the X11 server of your GNU-Linux display server.
 If you run into any problems, consider setting the environment variable `-e QT_DEBUG_PLUGINS=1`.
-This action enables the output of debugging information, aiding in the troubleshooting process.
+Setting this environment variable enables the output of debugging information, aiding in the troubleshooting process.

 ### When finished with Docker GUI